top of page

 You can also download tutorials, processing scripts, and sample data for the workflows on this website to test out yourself.
 These are all available from the CCGT Github page.

-If you have any questions about connecting to the cluster, submitting jobs, or any other GIS related questions, please feel free to contact one of the staff members below:
+If you have any questions about connecting to the cluster, submitting jobs, or any other GIS related questions, please feel free to contact us

 GalaxyGIS Support